HotPatcher: A open source UE resource hot patching tool

 2022.01.03 Update v74

-The rules for bRecursiveWidgetTree are:
+The rules for bRecursiveWidgetTree are as follows:

 • Old version total export time: 568.635s